Pastors experience deep frustration and confusion when their churches stop growing.

 Whatever the reason, churches decline when they woefully neglect turning people into committed followers of Christ.

-Step aside from the day-to-day ministry and spend time in reflection.
+I would regularly step aside form from the day-to-day ministry and spend time in reflection.

 You can use simple reflection questions to help you refocus on your key relationships and core values.